What is Nutritional Yeast and How to Use It

-If you’ve never tried nutritional yeast before it’s time to get familiar with this tasty and nutritious food with a funny name.
-There are endless ways you can use nutritional yeast, or “nooch” as you might hear it referred at times.
-From vegan parmesan to cheesy, dairy-free sauces, nutritional yeast is a must-have in a plant-based kitchen.
-But what is nutritional yeast?
-Well, we’re going to get into that, as well as how to use it in your kitchen and a few delicious nutritional yeast recipes you can try to get started using it.
+If you’ve never tried nutritional yeast it’s time to get familiar with this nutritious food with a funny name.
+From vegan parmesan to cheesy sauces, it’s a must-have in a healthy plant-based kitchen.
+We’ll cover everything you need to know such as its health benefits, how to use and what kind of recipes you can make with it.

 What is Nutritional Yeast?

 Nutritional yeast is made from a single-celled organism called Saccharomyces Cerevisiae that’s grown on molasses, cane sugar or some other medium.
-It’s harvested, washed and dried with heat to kill, or deactivate the yeast so it stops growing.
+Once it’s harvested, it’s washed and dried then deactivated with heat so the yeast stops growing.
 It does not have leavening abilities like baking yeast since it’s deactivated during processing.
 After it’s treated with heat, it’s crumbled or flaked and packaged for use.

-Nutritional yeast is not the same as baking yeast and cannot be used interchangeably with active yeast in recipes.
-Using nutritional yeast will not work as a leavening agent as it won’t froth or grow like active yeasts do.
+Nutritional yeast a unique strain of yeast and is not the same as baking yeast, therefore, it cannot be used interchangeably with active yeast in recipes.
+Using nutritional yeast will not work as a leavening agent as it won’t froth or grow as active yeasts do.
 And you definitely don’t want to use an active yeast like baking yeast in place of nutritional yeast as you’d most likely end up with a big frothy mess that would taste terrible.

 Seasoning vs. Leavening

-All you really need to know is that nutritional yeast is essentially a seasoning enjoyed for it’s flavour and nutritional benefits and that active yeasts are used for chemical reactions in processes like baking.
+All you really need to know is that nutritional yeast is essentially a seasoning enjoyed for its flavor and nutritional benefits and that active yeasts are used for chemical reactions in processes like baking.

-Nutritional yeast is yellow in colour and most commonly comes in flakes but you may see it granules or powder as well.
-It has a nutty, cheesy, umami flavour and is often used to add a cheesy flavour to dairy-free dishes.
-You may see nutritional yeast labelled as savoury yeast, nutritional seasoning or nutritional yeast flakes.
+Nutritional yeast is yellow in color and most commonly comes in flakes but you may see it granules or powder as well.
+It has a nutty, cheesy, salty, umami flavor and is often used to add a cheesy flavor to dairy-free dishes.
+You may see it labeled as savory yeast, nutritional seasoning or nutritional yeast flakes.
 These are all the same thing.

 What About Brewer’s Yeast?